privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 ### mult_diff

-When the account intermediate RLC needs to be computed in the next row (nonce balance row), we need to know the intermediate RLC from the current row and the randomness multiplier (`r` to some power).
+When the account intermediate RLC is computed in the next row (nonce balance row), we need to know the intermediate RLC and the randomness multiplier (`r` to some power) from the current row.
 The power of randomness `r` is determined by the key length - the intermediate RLC in the current row is computed as (key starts in `s_main.bytes[1]`):
 `rlc = s_main.rlp1 + s_main.rlp2 * r + s_main.bytes[0] * r^2 + key_bytes[0] * r^3 + ... + key_bytes[key_len-1] * r^{key_len + 2}`